loachana/tweetscraper/README.md

-This program allows you get latest tweets on your page or at a given keyword.
+This program allows you get latest tweets on your home page or at a given keyword.
 <br />
 before that, make sure mechanize and BeautifulSoup have been installed on your system